elisglynne/bando/README.md

 # bando
-A super simple mock server written with deno
+a super simple mock server written with deno

 ## what is it?
 bando is a simple deno server that returns a JSON response based on the route provided.
 Mocks are placed as json files, like `example.json` in the `mocks` directory, and then can be accessed by making requests to the `http://localhost:5400/mock/test` URL.
 The JSON files should be structured like: